IIPatel/My_MATLAB_Codes/README.md

 # My_MATLAB_Codes
-This repository contains my MATLAB codes and their implementation.
+This repository contains my MATLAB codes.

 These were developed and/or formed from adapting other codes; during my Bachelors in Mechanical Engineering.